-The Earth contains an astonishing variety of terrestrial, freshwater, and marine ecosystems, which provide biological resources and services that are essential to our survival.
-A high resolution, data-derived, global ecosystems map will improve our ability to manage, conserve, and restore ecosystems that are increasingly threatened by fragmentation, alteration, loss, invasive species, fire, climate change, and incompatible resource extraction.
-We are classifying and mapping global ecosystems in a standardized, robust, and practical manner at scales appropriate for on-the-ground management.
+The Earth contains an astonishing variety of terrestrial, freshwater, and marine ecosystems, that provide the biological resources and services essential to our survival.
+The U.S. Geological Survey (USGS), in partnership with other organizations, is generating the datasets needed to better manage, conserve, and restore these vital natural resources that are increasingly threatened by fragmentation, alteration, loss, invasive species, fire, climate change, and incompatible resource extraction.

-This work has been commissioned by the Group on Earth Observations (GEO), a consortium of over 100 nations that seek to promote earth observation for solving some of society's most difficult problems.
-GEO is building the Global Earth Observation System of Systems (GEOSS), and one of the GEOSS programs is the Global Ecosystems (GECO) initiative.
-A GECO task is to develop objective (data-derived) and management-appropriate global ecosystem maps for terrestrial, freshwater, and marine ecosystems.
-This effort is producing consistent and innovative classification and mapping of global ecosystems at a finer spatial resolution than any existing ecoregionalization of the planet.
+The Group on Earth Observations (GEO), a consortium of over 100 nations that seek to promote earth observation for solving some of society's most difficult problems, has commissioned much of this work under several of its initiatives.
+The GEO Global Ecosystem Initiative (GEO ECO), part of GEO’s Global Earth Observation System of Systems (GEOSS), has been tasked to develop objective (data-derived) and management-appropriate global datasets to support the sustainability of terrestrial, freshwater, and marine ecosystems.

 Terrestrial Ecosystems of the Conterminous United States